 The following is a list of all of my favorite products.
-These are all products that over my 17 years of fishkeeping have proven to me to be the best option for what they do.
+These are all products that over my many years of fishkeeping have proven to be the best option for their various functions.

 New Life Spectrum Fish Food- NLS is by far the best fish food on the market.
 For more information please read the article New Life Spectrum Fish Food.

 Golden Pearls Food-This is a truly unbelievable food.
 It can feed all sorts of animals from corals to larval fish.
 It can be used to completely replace the need for live foods when breeding fish and raising their fry.
 It comes in six size ranges from 5 to 800 microns.
 I have personally used it to raise a batch of fancy goldfish fry that I accidentally bred in my 75.
 I have heard it can be used to raise cories, tetras, rainbows, and many captive bred marine fish.
 It has a neutral buoyancy so rather than just floating or sinking it stays in the water column for much longer than almost any other food so it stays available to whatever eats it.
 When I fed it to my last reef tank it produced the best feeding response I had seen my corals give to any food ever.
 I really can’t praise this food enough.